31st. ANNUAL SDSU GEOLOGY ALUMNI FIELD TRIP

 SDSU GEOLOGY ALUMNI ASSOCIATION

-As always….
-If any of you SDSU Geo-Alumni are interested in becoming involved with any of our Alumni Activities such as our Annual Banquet planning (April 18th this year on Campus), our monthly lunch meeting or would like to assist with future Field Trips, or, you have a special place in mind that would be good for a future Alumni Field Trip, please let me know.
-If you have any questions regarding this trip, email or call me.
-If you think you have a better than 85% chance of attending try to let me know so we can have enough handouts for everyone and set up car pools for the trip.
+As Always ….
+Any of you SDSU Geo-Alumni that are interested in becoming involved with our Alumni Activities, such as the Annual Banquet, monthly lunch/planning meetings and Field Trip or, have a special place in mind that would be good for a future Alumni Field Trip, please let me know.
+Please email or call me if you have any questions regarding this trip.
+If you think you have a better than 85% chance of attending try to let me know by March 11th so we can have enough handouts for everyone and set up car pools for the trip.
 4×4 vehicles will be required on both Saturday and Sunday!
 If you will not be driving a 4×4 vehicle, please coordinate ride-sharing for Saturday and Sunday with me or others that will be driving 4×4 vehicles.
 Thank You.